Now that you have screened applicants for your open position, you are ready for the interview stage.

 When conducting an in-person interview, remember to ask only job-related questions, ask the same questions to each candidate, and avoid questions and comments that might lead a candidate to reveal overly personal information.
 See our interview guide.

 Behavioral-based interviewing (BBI) is a technique used to determine how a candidate acted in specific employment-related situations in the past.
-The way that a candidate behaved or performed in the past often predicts how he or shie will behave or perform in the future.
+The way that a candidate behaved or performed in the past often predicts how they will behave or perform in the future.
 Learn about Behavioral Based Interview Questions.

 Interviewing candidates with disabilities